 The Kraken

 The Kraken is a legendary sea creature.
-It was the biggest scare for Vikings sailing to new lands (after Thor's wrath, of course).
-And for good reason, the Kraken has the ability to single-handedly grab the hull of a ship to sink it and devour all its travellers.
+It was the greatest fear of Vikings sailing to new lands (after Thor’s wrath, of course).
+And for good reason, the Kraken alone has the ability to grab the hull of a ship to sink it and devour all its travelers.

 Sleipnir

-Sleipnir is the eight-legged horse of Odin.
+Sleipnir is Odin’s eight-legged horse.
 He has several peculiarities besides belonging to the god of gods.
-Indeed, he moves very fast.
-The legends say that he moves as fast as Gullfaxi, the golden horse.
-Moreover, he can gallop on water and in the air, which is very practical.
+Indeed, he moves very quickly.
+Legends say he moves as fast as Gullfaxi, the golden horse.
+Moreover, he can gallop on water and in the air, which is very convenient.
 Sleipnir is the son of Loki and a stallion: Svaðilfari.
-In order to give birth to this child, Loki had to transform himself into a mare, thus becoming the first transgender god.
+To give birth to this child, Loki had to transform into a mare, thus becoming the first transgender god.